 FRONTAGE: The total length of all portions of the lot bordering on a specific State or Town maintained highway.
-A lot may hold FRONTAGE on one or more public highways though FRONTAGE Town of Chichester Zoning Ordinance cannot be counted on more than one street to meet the minimum requirements as prescribed in the zoning ordinance.
+A lot may hold FRONTAGE on one or more public highways though FRONTAGE cannot be counted on more than one street to meet the minimum requirements as prescribed in the zoning ordinance.